The Wine Alchemy Privacy Policy

 The privacy policy applies to your personal information collected via this website or other means, such as by telephone or email.
 When personal information is collected, it’s made clear that you have given positive consent first.
 The policy also explains what is done with this information.

-Your information retention and use comply with the Data Protection Act and the GDPR (General Data Protection Regulation).
+Your information retention and use comply with the Data Protection Act, the GDPR (General Data Protection Regulation), and the Data (Use and Access) Act 2025

 2) GDPR

 GDPR covers all EU institutions and all systems outside the EU that process the personal data of EU citizens.
-It remains in force in the UK after it left the European Union.
+It remains in force in the UK after it left the European Union, and was amended in part by the Data (Use and Access) Act 2025.
 The penalties for non-compliance are stringent.

 Wine Alchemy, established in the UK, is the Data Controller.
 Paul Howard is the Data Protection Officer.
 You can contact him via this website.

-The ICO is the UK regulator responsible for monitoring and investigating data breaches and complaints.
-Wine Alchemy’s annual Tier 1 registration with the ICO (Information Commissioners’ Office) is ZA317200.
+The ICO (Information Commissioner’s Office) is the UK regulator responsible for monitoring and investigating data breaches and complaints.

 3) Your Consent